Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Introduction

 In particular, if

 for some constant $K>0$, then

 \end{corollary}

-Hence, the small doubling \cite[Corollary~8.3]{Cho25} and large energy \cite[Corollary~8.7]{Cho25} consequences established in \cite[Section~8]{Cho25} follow immediately from Theorem~\ref{main_theorem}.
+Hence, the small sumset \cite[Corollary~8.3]{Cho25} and large energy \cite[Corollary~8.7]{Cho25} consequences established in \cite[Section~8]{Cho25} follow immediately from Theorem~\ref{main_theorem}.
 Moreover, our result removes the dependence on the elliptic curve $E$ in the constant, without assuming Lang's conjecture.

-However, our approach does not seem to yield qualitative bounds for sets $X$ with small doubling or large energy, whereas the method of \cite{Cho25} appears capable of providing such results.
+However, there is an effectiveness issue.
+The absolute constant $C$ appearing in Corollary~\ref{elliptic_curve_corollary} is ineffective, since it depends on the ineffective constant $c(g,d)$ in the Mordell-Lang conjecture of \cite{GGK21}.
+By contrast, by \cite{Cho25}, one can obtain an effective bound $C$ whenever the constant $c_L$ appearing in Lang's conjecture \cite[Conjecture~1.4]{Cho25} is effective.
+This is indeed the case for the family of elliptic curves considered in \cite{Cho25}.

-The theorem also yields a particularly clean consequence for torsion points.
+Theorem~\ref{main_theorem} also yields a particularly clean consequence for torsion points, since $\Gamma$ has rank 0 in this case.

 \begin{corollary} Let $A/F$ and $f:A \rightarrow \bbp^n$ be as in Theorem~\ref{main_theorem}.
 Then for every affine chart $\bba^n \subseteq \bbp^n$ and every finite subset $X \subseteq f(A(F)_{\mathrm{tors}})\cap \bba^n$,